top of page

 No, the qualification is not awarded based on artistic ability, it is based on whether the individual has followed the appropriate processes, including setting goals, undertaking challenges and reflecting on learning.

-6) What materials are needed?
+6) What materials and technology are needed?

 There is a lot of flexibility in the amount of materials that you can buy to complete the course.
 At the most basic level you could complete the course with some bottles of traditional nail polish, a palette, a dotting tool and a fine nail art brush.
 To avoid the frustration of drying times and to achieve a more professional look, however, we recommend the use of gel polish (which will require a lamp for curing).
 We also recommend the use of a fake hand or a magnetic display stand before moving onto work on real people.
 With a display stand, false nails can be attached with Blutack.
 You will also need the correct solution for removing polish plus cotton pads or similar.
-Note that for gel nails you will require acetone to clean brushes etc. A full list of example materials will be supplied.
+Note that for gel nails you will require acetone to clean brushes etc. A full list of example materials will be supplied at the pre-course meeting.

 7) Is this a live course?

 Our standard course consists of 4 live online sessions followed by 6 pre-recorded sessions that can be watched at any time and replayed.
 The live sessions allow for live practice and real-time sharing of work with the opportunity to give and receive feedback on the techniques used.
 The pre-recorded sessions provide guidance on the parts of the programme that relate to personal research and the leadership challenge.
 They cover the kind of content that participants are likely to want to stop at intervals so that they can take things at an appropriate pace for them.
 We also offer the programme as an entirely pre-recorded package.
-Those engaging with the programme in the pre-recorded only format will still be added to the social groups where they can share their work, view the work of others, share ideas and make connections.

 8) What is included in the price?